-Albert Einstein is referring to the mysterious that your mind does not know.
+Albert Einstein is referring to the mystery that your thinking-mind does not know.

-This doesn’t mean that your mind can predict future, but is its creator.
+This doesn’t mean that your mind can predict the future, but is its projector.

-Einstein is referring to the mysterious of what the mind does not and cannot know, which is in your inner body sensation that I am here.
+Einstein is referring to the mysteries of what the mind does not and cannot know, which is your inner body sensation that I am here.

 What is happening is that your mind is dissolving into awareness.